Growing up in England, Tessa Croker had never heard of, much less owned, an American Girl doll, but today her world is full of them.

 American Girl, founded in 1986, sells 18-inch historical dolls living in different moments of American history, as well as books that tell their stories.
 The dolls’ fictional stories in historic settings are meant to inspire girls and convey lessons about American history.
 Now owned by Mattel, the brand is a touchstone for many young women who had the dolls as girls, even as the company continues to attract a new generation of young followers with new doll themes, accessories, movies, web-based specials, a fan magazine, and its ever-popular in-store tea parties.
 To date, more than 30 million American Girl dolls and 155 million books have been sold.

 After graduating from the University of Sussex and earning a master’s at the University of New Hampshire, Croker enrolled in the College of Arts & Sciences American and New England Studies Program.
 Before joining American Girl, she was a lecturer in the CAS Writing Program, teaching courses on the American Dream, Bruce Springsteen, and the Wonderful World of Disney.
-She lives in Middleton, Wisc., near American Girl headquarters, and is writing her dissertation on the Walt Disney Company and its brand legacy.
+She is currently living in Middleton, Wisc., near American Girl headquarters, and writing her dissertation on the Walt Disney Company and its brand legacy.

 “I cannot think of a better job for Tessa,” Blower says.
 “She has a keen eye for analyzing material culture, an enduring respect for girls and the history of girlhood, and the ability to make sense of both in the context of American history.”